Meet Our Singers

 Tenors

 David Tomlinson was born to a musical family in West Yorkshire.
 He trained as an oboist at the RNCM, performing in a range of ensembles from wind quintets to symphony orchestras.
 His love of singing began here; performing with the Hallé choir under Sir Mark Elder and James Burton.
-David trained to teach in York and now sings with The Chapter House Choir of York Minster.
+David trained to teach in York and enjoys singing with various groups.
+He made his film debut in 2025’s The Choral by Alan Bennett.
 In his spare time, he enjoys amateur dramatics and spending time in the great outdoors.

 Jeremy Thackray began singing as a chorister at Southwell Minster, Nottinghamshire, in 1999.
 He has since performed with the Durham Cathedral Consort of Singers, the New Cambridge Singers, Leicester’s Coro Nostro, and Wharfedale’s Pinsuti.
 He works in grant funding, financing new tree planting across Yorkshire, and when not singing might be found cycling through the Dales or writing fiction.